What Is San Sebastian Known For? Food, Surf & More

 That said, if you want to splash out, this is the place.
 Big names like Arzak, Akelarre, and Mugaritz are here.
 I didn’t go full-on fine dining (my backpacker budget said no), but I treated myself to a tasting menu at Narru, and it was worth every cent.

-👉 Good to know: San Sebastián is home to the Basque Culinary Centre, one of the most prestigious cooking schools in the world.
-Set just outside the Parte Vieja, it connects modern innovation with traditional Basque cooking.
-If you’re into Basque cuisine or gastronomy tourism, it’s worth checking out events or guest chef programmes they run throughout the year.
+San Sebastián is home to the Basque Culinary Centre, one of the most prestigious cooking schools in the world.
+It’s located just outside the Parte Vieja, and it connects modern innovation with traditional Basque cooking.

 3. That Famous Basque Cheesecake

 Yes, it really is that good.
-The Basque burnt cheesecake from La Viña has gone global — and this is the original.
-I turned up mid-afternoon, thinking I’d beat the rush.
-Nope — still had to queue.
-But wow.
-Rich, creamy, slightly caramelised on top.
-No crust, no faff, just proper cheesecake.
+The Basque burnt cheesecake from La Viña has gone global, and this is the original.

 4. Don’t Miss the Txakoli

-This was one of my favourite discoveries.
-Txakoli (or txakolina in Basque) – pronounced chak-oh-lee, this slightly fizzy white wine is made locally.
-It’s crisp, dry, and just fizzy enough to feel special.
+Txakoli, pronounced chak-oh-lee (or txakolina in Basque), is a slightly fizzy white wine made locally.
+It’s crisp, dry, and just sparkling enough to feel special.

 It pairs perfectly with seafood and pintxos.
-I had my best glass at Bar Txepetxa — famous for their anchovy pintxos (which I skipped), but their drinks hit the spot.
-If you’ve got time, head out to Bodegas Ameztoi, a vineyard near Getaria where they make it.
+I had my best glass at Bar Txepetxa, which is famous for its anchovy pintxos (which I skipped), but its drinks hit the spot.

 Gorgeous Beaches & Surf Culture

-5. La Zurriola – Surfer Central
+5. La Zurriola: Surfer Central

-This is the wild one, and perfect for adrenalin junkies— in the best way.
 La Zurriola, close to the Gros neighbourhood, draws the surfers.
-I saw locals heading out at sunrise and still riding waves as the sun set.
-It’s got a rough-around-the-edges feel compared to La Concha, and I loved that.
+I saw locals heading out early in the morning and still riding waves as the sun set.
+This beach has a slightly more rough-around-the-edges feel to it compared to La Concha, but it also feels a little more relaxed.

-You’ll find surf schools and board rentals around San Sebastian and the surrounding bays.
 I took a beginner class with Pukas Surf Eskola in Zarautz.
 Even though I spent more time wiping out than surfing, I had a blast.
 The vibe’s young, casual, and full of energy.

 Even if you’re not surfing, grab a coffee nearby and watch the action from the sand.

-6. La Concha – Spain’s Most Photogenic Beach
+6. La Concha: Spain’s Most Photogenic Beach

-La Concha beach is that postcard-perfect curve of golden sand you see in all the photos – when it’s not raining – it’s calm and clear, making it perfect for a quick swim or just floating around.
+La Concha beach is that postcard-perfect curve of golden sand you see in all the photos: when it’s not raining!

 I walked along the promenade so many times.
+If you don’t fancy walking, it’s also ideal for cycling.

-7. Ondarreta Beach – Smaller and More Local
+7. Ondarreta Beach: Smaller and More Local

 Just next to La Concha, Ondarreta has a more chilled, residential feel.
-I saw mostly locals here — families, people with dogs, and not many tourists.
+I saw mostly locals here; families, people with dogs, and not many tourists.

 It links up with the walk to Monte Igueldo, so if you’re heading up there (either hiking or taking the retro funicular), this beach makes a perfect stop.